Adiabatic Fast Passage Spin Manipulation Measurements in Solid Polarized Targets: AFP theory: from rotating-frame adiabaticity to solid-state limits

 In DNP target materials, nuclear spins form strongly interacting reservoirs and are coupled to paramagnetic centers.
 For broad lines, it is often useful to describe the nuclear system by spin temperatures (or inverse temperatures) associated with a Zeeman reservoir and a dipolar reservoir \cite{Provotorov1962,Goldman1968,Goldman1970}.
-In this picture, RF irradiation and frequency sweeps exchange energy between reservoirs; the AFP efficiency is then limited by: \begin{itemize} \item \textbf{Non-adiabaticity} (finite sweep rate or insufficient \(B_1\)), \item \textbf{Relaxation in the rotating frame} (\(T_{1\rho}\)), and \item \textbf{Spin diffusion and spectral diffusion} that redistribute populations across the broadened line. \end{itemize} Goldman \textit{et al.} derived quantitative limits for ``single-shot'' passage in solids using the Provotorov equations \cite{Goldman1968}.
+In this picture, RF irradiation and frequency sweeps exchange energy between reservoirs; the AFP efficiency is then limited by: \begin{itemize} \item \textbf{Non-adiabaticity} (finite sweep rate or insufficient \(B_1\)), \item \textbf{Relaxation in the rotating frame} (\(T_{1\rho}\)), and \item \textbf{Spin diffusion and spectral diffusion} that redistribute populations across the broadened line. \end{itemize} Goldman \textit{et al.} derived quantitative expressions for ``single-shot'' passage in solids using the Provotorov equations, including the dependence on the adiabaticity parameter beyond only limiting cases \cite{Goldman1968}.
 Parfenov and Prudkoglyad used this framework to explain the poor AFP efficiency observed for proton frozen-spin target materials with high paramagnetic impurity densities \cite{Parfenov1984}.

 A widely used engineering summary is the adiabaticity parameter